-‘Big Brother’ Fans React To HOH Bayleigh Dayton’s Threat To ‘Literally’ Kill Anyone Who Crosses Her
+‘Big Brother’ Fans React To Bayleigh Dayton’s Threat To ‘Literally’ Kill Anyone Who Crosses Her

 Big Brother’s Bayleigh Dayton is literally making waves in the CBS summertime house.
 The beauty queen turned flight attendant used her Head of Household reign to let her fellow housemates know that they need to follow her lead—or else.

 Sunday’s episode of Big Brother 20 featured Bayleigh’s impressive HOH win, which she nabbed after sliding on a board to a finish line in record time.
-It was a sweet victory, but Swaggy C’s girlfriend was anything but sweet as she talked to the houseguests one-on-one about her plans for this week’s nominations.
+It was a sweet victory, but Swaggy C’s girlfriend was anything but sweet as she talked to the houseguests one on one about her plans for this week’s nominations.

 Bayleigh commented that she would “literally kill” more than one houseguest if they cross her— and she even threatened her own alliance members.